Unlock My Boss

 Unlock My Boss (Korean: 사장님을 잠금해제) is a South Korean television series starring Chae Jong-hyeop, Seo Eun-soo, and Park Sung-woong.
 It is based on a webtoon of the same Korean title by writer Park Seong-hyun, which was serialized on Naver.
-It aired from December 7, 2022 to January 12, 2023, on ENA's Wednesdays and Thursdays at 21:00 (KST) time slot.
+It aired on ENA from December 7, 2022 to January 12, 2023, every Wednesday and Thursday at 21:00 (KST).
+It is also available for streaming on TVING in South Korea, and on Netflix in selected regions.

 Synopsis

 The series is about a company president who gets trapped in a smartphone due to a suspicious incident, and an unemployed young man whose life changes after picking up the strange smartphone.